Wilber-Alves/EBAC_Plataformer_2D_Wilber/README.md

 November 15th, 2025 - Jump animation update.
 Pending task completed, the character now has animations for both jumping and landing.
 Hitting platforms from below also activates a slight bouncing animation.
 Health system creation.
 Enemy creation for health system testing.
 If the player touches the enemy (passive type enemy with thorns), it will automatically die after a short delay.
 (Module 14 submission - Creating a 2D platformer: Movement).

 November 18th, 2025 - New sprites imported from EBAC package.
 Start the animation classes.

+December 5th, 2025 - Updates have been made to the level design to test the character's jumping, running, and landing animations.
+The jumping and movement mechanics have been updated.
+Now the character can run, turn right and left by changing the sprite, and it's possible to jump while looking in the correct direction.
+Additionally, it's possible to run by pressing Z and change the animation to running.
+Pressing A and S allows you to change the animation of the enemies (satellites); their animations were created in the animator with skinning previously done in Unity from 2D sprites.
+The infinite jump problem has been fixed, and now the player can jump, double jump, and if near a wall, can jump infinitely, as if in climbing mode (only works on walls).
+Implemented animations: Run / Idle / JumpUp / JumpDown / JumpLanding.
+Animation not implemented: Run1 / Death.
+(Module 15 submission - Creating a 2D platformer: Animation 2D).